-SECTION 4.
+SECTION 3.
 That Section 67-2806, Idaho Code, be, and the same is hereby amended to read as follows:

 67-2806.
 PROCURING SERVICES OR PERSONAL PROPERTY.
-(1) When a political subdivision contemplates an expenditure to purchase or lease personal property or to procure services, other than personal property or services excluded pursuant to section 67-2803, Idaho Code, valued at or in excess of seventy-five thousand dollars (\$75,000) one hundred thousand dollars (\$100,000) but not to exceed one hundred fifty thousand dollars (\$150,000) two hundred thousand dollars (\$200,000), the procurement procedures of this subsection shall apply.
+(1) When a political subdivision contemplates an expenditure to purchase or lease personal property or to procure services, other than personal property or services excluded pursuant to section 67-2803, Idaho Code, valued at or in excess of seventy-five thousand dollars (\$75,000) but not to exceed one hundred fifty thousand dollars (\$150,000) but not to exceed two hundred fifty thousand dollars (\$250,000), the procurement procedures of this subsection shall apply.